IAmBaut/ImgboardTools/README.md

        -g GREYIFY [GREYIFY ...]
 Hide image on grey background. [imagepath,(R,G,B)] -c CURSE [CURSE ...]
 Curse a webm or mp4 video file length [inputfile,(outputfile),(hexdata)] -d DISTORT [DISTORT ...]
 Randomly change webm height and width.
 Works best if changesPerSec is divisor of framerate. [inputfile,changesPerSec,(outputfile)]
+       -t                         Windows only for now - test for required Executables.

 Note that the help messages of argparse have some custom syntax: